dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 # Getting Started with EF Core on ASP.NET Core with a New database

 In this tutorial, you build an ASP.NET Core MVC application that performs basic data access using Entity Framework Core.
-You use migrations to create the database from your EF Core model.
+The tutorial uses migrations to create the database from the data model.

 You can follow the tutorial by using Visual Studio 2017 on Windows, or by using the .NET Core CLI with any code editor on any platform that .NET Core supports:

 # [Visual Studio](#tab/visual-studio)

-Choose this tab if you want to use Visual Studio.
+Choose this tab for Visual Studio 2017 instructions.

 [View this article's sample on GitHub](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.NewDb).

 # [.NET Core CLI](#tab/netcore-cli)

-Choose this tab to use the .NET Core CLI with any code editor or IDE, on Windows, macOS, or Linux.
+Choose this tab to use the .NET Core CLI with any code editor on Windows, macOS, or Linux.

 [View this article's sample on GitHub](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/GetStarted/AspNetCoreNewDbXplat/EFGetStarted.AspNetCore.NewDb).